-Kate Land, Joao Magueijo, 2007 MNRAS, 378, 153

-Abstract: In light of the three-year data release from WMAP we reexamine the evidence for the ''Axis of Evil" (AOE) [anomalous alignment of CMB multipoles in the direction I \simeq -100, b = 60].
+Kate Land, Joao Magueijo, 2007 MNRAS, 378, 153 Abstract: In light of the three-year data release from WMAP we reexamine the evidence for the ''Axis of Evil" (AOE) [anomalous alignment of CMB multipoles in the direction $I \approx -100$, b = 60].
 We discover that previous statistics are not robust with respect to the data-sets available and different treatments of the galactic plane.
 We identify the cause of the instability and implement an alternative ''model selection" approach.
 A comparison to Gaussian isotropic simulations find the features significant at the 94-98% level, depending on the particular AOE model.
 The Bayesian evidence finds lower significance, ranging from ''substantial" to no evidence for the most general AOE model.

-The zone of the CS has been placed at the center of the black circle.
+placed at the center of the black circle.